 SCREENPLAY, TELEPLAY or SHORT

 Feature screenplays must not exceed 120 pages.
 Television scripts must not exceed 60 pages.
 Short scripts must not exceed 25 pages.

 A brief description of your script’s story (up to 50 words).

 A Writer’s Bio – may include background, resume, accolades, training, experience, as well as any upcoming projects.

 * “Winner” Recognition Laurel

-* Script listed on the “Winners & Official Selections” page of the website
+* Script listed on the “Film & Script Showcase” page of the website

-* Opportunity to showcase the first 10 pages of your script on a custom project page of the website for development executives, producers, and others to access.
-(You may opt-out of this award on the entry form if you do not want development executives, producers, and others to have access to your material or contact info).
+* Opportunity to showcase the first 10 pages of your script, along with your logline and bio.
+(You may opt-out of this benefit on the entry form if you do not want development executives, producers, and others to have access to your material or info).

 OFFICIAL SELECTIONS – SHOWCASE

 * Script Listed on the “Film & Script Showcase” page of the website.